Jaymon/Montage/README_FAQ.markdown

     public function setGreen(Green $green){ $this->green = $green; }//method

 This allows you to free up the `handle()` and `__construct()` methods while still allowing you to have dependencies.
 The only problem is, dependencies using the set*(ClassName $var_name) syntax are treated as optional, so if the DI Container cannot resolve the dependency it will just ignore it.

+## Why did you write Montage when there are so many other awesome frameworks?

+Montage started with me wanting to get better at writing code that follows [Misko Hevery's Google code reviewers guide]:(http://misko.hevery.com/code-reviewers-guide/).
+Then I got another idea, and another, and another.
+And wouldn't it be awesome if Montage did this... and pretty soon it was a near full framework.